AdamFHolt/Slabs-as-pressure-probes/README.md

 # Slabs-as-pressure-probes

-The 15 numerical subduction models developed for/analyzed in Holt et al. (in review at GJI).
-All models were ran with ASPECT v2.4.0 (Bangerth et al., 2023; Heister et al., 2017; Kronbichler et al., 2012).
+The subduction models developed for/analyzed in Holt et al. (in review at GJI) and ran with ASPECT v2.4.0 (Bangerth et al., 2023; Heister et al., 2017; Kronbichler et al., 2012).

+There are 15 models.
 For each slab-asthenosphere viscosity contrast, there are 3 cases: both plates "free", a "fixed" subducting plate (SP), a "fixed" overriding plate (OP).

 **Models with slab-asthenosphere contrast = 50**
 2D_compositional_subd_lower-res_new_50plates.prm